Raven Wilkinson: Dutch National Ballet

-New York City Opera
+New York City Opera Ballet

 Wilkinson did not stay in retirement long.
 When she returned to New York, the New York City Opera asked her to dance.
 She performed with them from 1974 until 1985.
 She continued with the opera as a character dancer and actor until 2011 when the company disbanded.
 Among her acting credits is the role of Malla in Stephen Sondheim's A Little Night Music (1990–1991).
 She also played Bloody Mary's assistant in a Broadway revival of South Pacific in 1987.

-2011 to 2018
+Later life and death

 Misty Copeland, the first African American to gain principal dancer status at the American Ballet Theatre, has called Wilkinson a mentor.
 Copeland's children's book, "The Firebird", was inspired by her relationship with Wilkinson.
 The narrative tells of a young dancer who, with Copeland's help, finds self-confidence and success.

 Wilkinson presented the 2014 Dance Magazine Award to Copeland in December of that year.
 In June 2015, Wilkinson received the 2015 Dance/USA Trustee Award from presenter Misty Copeland.

 Wilkinson's biography is included in Black Ballerina, a full-length documentary.
 The film tells the story of three black ballerinas from the past: Wilkinson, Delores Brown and Joan Myers Brown and contrasts their experiences with those of three young black dancers presently pursuing ballet careers.

 Raven Wilkinson died on December 17, 2018, at the age of 83.